 After landing on the ground a half-mile from the fire, the 15 smokejumpers were met by James O. Harrison, a fire guard from the nearby Meriwether Canyon Campground, and the group headed down the gulch towards the nearby Missouri River to stake a safer position.
 The dry conditions and high winds, along with a change in wind direction, caused the fire to suddenly expand.
 The men's route was cut off, forcing them back uphill while trying to outrun the swiftly advancing fire.
 It was later estimated that during this blow-up stage, the fire covered 3,000 acres in 10 minutes.

-Realizing the imminent danger, the smokejumper crew’s foreman R. Wagner “Wag” Dodge told his men to drop their heavy tools and run, with the fire at this point less than 100 yards behind them and closing fast.
+Realizing the imminent danger, the smokejumper crew's foreman R. Wagner "Wag" Dodge told his men to drop their heavy tools and run, with the fire at this point less than 100 yards behind them and closing fast.
 Moving up the hillside, Dodge stopped to set a small escape fire, attempting to create a burned-over area that the fire would bypass.
-He directed the men towards this safe area, but the rest of the group continued to flee uphill.
-Two of the smokejumpers, Walter B. Rumsey and Robert W. Sallee, found a crevice in the rock wall at the top of the canyon and climbed inside.
-The ferocious fire overtook the group.
-Dodge, Rumsey, and Sallee would be the only survivors.
+He called the men to join him in the safe area, but the rest of the group continued to flee uphill.
+Two of the smokejumpers, Walter B. Rumsey and Robert W. Sallee, found a crevice in the rock wall at the top of the canyon, slipped through and ran to a rock field.
+The ferocious fire overtook the rest of the men.
+Dodge, Rumsey, and Sallee were the only survivors.

 The events of Mann Gulch forever changed wildland firefighting.
 The Forest Service would institute new training techniques and improved safety measures for its firefighters and smokejumpers.
 The agency would also place more emphasis on fire research and the science of fire behavior, resulting in improved firefighting techniques and equipment.
 These developments, though, will never overshadow the immense tragedy of this day for this group of brave firefighters.